 My client’s SOTP counselor confirms that he is doing well in his treatment program.
 My client now understands himself better and can seek out professional help in learning to deal with some of the cognitive deficits of Asperger’s.

 I was blessed to have been able to use my unique knowledge and understanding of juvenile law and psychology to save a client from a painful and uncertain future.
-I am also certified in juvenile law by the Texas Board of Legal Specialization.
+I am also certified in juvenile law by the Texas Board of Legal Specialization since 2004.
 I doubt if any other juvenile attorney could have obtained the same result.